kolesarm/Robust-Small-Sample-Standard-Errors/README.md

 cluster 2, and the last three in cluster three.

 The package handles cluster fixed effects, and large clusters.
-Computing the adjustment with one million observations and 50 clusters, takes about 5 seconds:
+Computing the adjustment with one million observations and 50 clusters takes about 5 seconds:

 ``` r
 N <- 10^6